Daddoon/Blazor.Polyfill/README.md

 **Theses platforms are unsupported:**

 - Linux (x86)
+- Any Docker Linux image on ARM64 or Linux on ARM64 that don't have the **GLIBCXX_3.4.26** lib installed on the system.
 - Any ARM32v7 environment.

 ### What should i do if i'm on an unsupported environment ?